r-kish/USGS-Water-Data-Analysis/README.md

 These values are used to construct the formula for the linear regression line for the log-log scale comparison of discharge v. height.
 The next four plots were derived from the linear model summary calculation.

-### Summary Part 1: Residuals vs. Fitted Values and Quantile-Quantile Residuals
+### Summary Part 1: Residuals vs. Fitted Values | Quantile-Quantile Residuals
 ![Summary1](https://github.com/r-kish/USGS-Water-Data-Analysis/blob/main/images/ResFit_QQRes.png)

-### Scale-Location of Square Root of Residuals vs. Fitted Values and Residuals vs. Leverages
+### Scale-Location of Square Root of Residuals vs. Fitted Values | Residuals vs. Leverages
 ![Summary2](https://github.com/r-kish/USGS-Water-Data-Analysis/blob/main/images/ScaleLocFit_CookDistLeverage.png)

 ### As per the documentation for the lm() function in R: